pietraferreira/quartz/content/notes/introduction-to-riscv.md

 #### **“C” Standard Extension**
 Chapter 16 describes the compressed instruction-set extension which reduces static and dynamic code size by adding short 16-bit instruction encodings for common operations.
 Typically, 50%–60% of the RISC-V instructions in a program can be replaced with RVC instructions, resulting in a 25%–30% code-size reduction.
 The C extension is compatible with all other standard instruction extensions.
 The C extension allows 16-bit instructions to be freely intermixed with 32-bit instructions, with the latter able to start on any 16-bit boundary.
 As such, with the addition of the C extension to any system, no instructions can raise instruction-address-misaligned exceptions.

 This covers most of the currently ratified extensions in the unprivileged specification.
 However, it is important to note that many extensions are included in the specification in a “draft” or “frozen” stage.
-As we discussed in the section on “[[introduction-to-riscv#RISC-V Extensions Lifecycle|RISC-V Extension Lifecycle]]”, these specifications are not yet ratified and any implementation should avoid using them in production.
+As we discussed in the section on “[](introduction-to-riscv.md#RISC-V%20Extensions%20Lifecycle%7CRISC-V%20Extension%20Lifecycle)”, these specifications are not yet ratified and any implementation should avoid using them in production.

 ### The Privileged Specification
-As its name suggests, the privileged specification contains descriptions of the RISC-V [[isa|ISA]] which operate in Machine Mode (M-mode) or Supervisor Mode (S-mode).
-These modes have elevated privileges and are therefore described in a completely separate document from the base [[isa|ISA]] and standard extensions.
+As its name suggests, the privileged specification contains descriptions of the RISC-V [ISA](isa.md) which operate in Machine Mode (M-mode) or Supervisor Mode (S-mode).
+These modes have elevated privileges and are therefore described in a completely separate document from the base [ISA](isa.md) and standard extensions.
 This specification also contains additional functionality required for running rich operating systems like Linux.

 The first part of each chapter of the privileged specification details the Control and Status Registers (CSRs) which are only accessible from M-mode and S-mode.
 We will not cover these details here, but will rather focus on other details specific to these two modes.